ismaan1998/Clima---a-weather-app---Flutter/README.md

 - NULL Handling in Dart
 - Working with get APIs
 - Working with spin kit
-- passing data to states in stateful widgets
+- Passing data to states in stateful widgets
+- Working with textfields